helidon-io/helidon/docs/config/io.helidon.security.providers.httpsign.SignedHeadersConfig.HeadersConfig.md

 <td>
 <code>String</code>
 </td>
 <td>Exact HTTP method this header configuration is bound to.
+Non-uppercase known HTTP methods also configure their uppercase names and log a warning; an explicit uppercase configuration takes precedence.
+Use uppercase names for known HTTP methods; this compatibility will be removed in a future major version.
+Custom methods retain exact case.
 If not present, it is considered default header configuration</td>
 </tr>
 </tbody>
 </table>